NCAS-CMS/um-training/practicals/source/running.rst

 * **Compute / batch nodes:** These make up most of the ARCHER2 system, and this is where the model runs.

-* **Serial / post-processing nodes:** This is where less intensive tasks such as compilation and archiving take place.
+* **Serial / post-processing nodes:** This is where less intensive tasks such as compilation and archiving take place when the full 23-cabinet system is available.

 ARCHER2 has two file systems: